 If you are unable to connect to a Salesforce org you previously successfully authorized, it may be caused by an expired or revoked OAuth security token.
 To fix either of these issues, you'll need to re-authorize the org in Gearset.
 Visit the Salesforce orgs page, found under

 My connections, and re-authorize the org(s) before trying the comparison again.
+(Note: you will need to click either the cog or the arrow icon on the right-hand side to see the

 Note: If you are not the owner of the org and it has been shared with you through Gearset's team features, the re-authorize button won't be visible.
 You will have to ask the owner of the org to re-authorize it before trying the comparison again.